openclimatefix/PVItaly/progress/SV_pilot.md

 ### NWP

 We have collected GFS data over the whole of Italy, using a 1/4 degree grid.
 The following variables has been used.
-- dlwrf ( downward ): This is a fairly inaccurate prediction of solar irradiance.
+- dlwrf ( Downward Long-Wave Radiation Flux ): This is a fairly inaccurate prediction of solar irradiance.
-- t (temperature): The air temperature at ground level
+- t (Temperature): The air temperature at ground level
-- prate (perciptation rate): The amount of rainfall
+- prate (Precipitation Rate): The amount of rainfall
 - u,v: The 2 dimensional wind speed direction at the ground.

 ### General